zchen15/SURF/README.md

 By nature of the expedition, your PI will be out of contact for the next 6 months.

-**Your task is to deduce what exactly you are being asked to study and complete those experiments before your PI comes back.**
+**Your task is to deduce what exactly you are being asked to study and plan how you will do those experiments before your PI comes back.**

 If you are completely clueless about how to solve this problem.
 Don't worry. *Welcome to grad school!! ;)* Thankfully, your fellow labmates have provided you with some helpful tips for solving this problem.

 * Annotate all interesting features/genes in the provided plasmid sequences
   * biobrick parts or derivatives thereof are likely heavily being used
   * bonus points if you can also identify the most likely PDB structures of the proteins being expressed
-* Design the primers which will be used to identify your plasmids via colony PCR
+* Design the primers which will be used to distinguish your plasmids via colony PCR
 * Specify the primers you will use to sequence verify your whole plasmid
   * annotate primers used on the plasmid maps
 * Use the annotated plasmid map to figure out what you are studying or testing